KasparEtter/ef1p/internet/index.md

 users might resort to [tunneling](https://en.wikipedia.org/wiki/Tunneling_protocol#Circumventing_firewall_policy) their traffic via an approved protocol.

-{% include figure.md source="firewall-settings.png" caption="The firewall tab in the security and privacy preferences of macOS.
-Make sure that you have this setting enabled!" scaled="true" themed="true" limited-width-on-print="true" %}
+{% include image.md source="firewall-settings.png" caption="The firewall tab in the security and privacy preferences of macOS.
+Make sure that you have this setting enabled!" scaled="true" themed="true" %}
 </details>

 ### Security layer